The Nun II: Plot

 In 1956, Father Noiret and his altar boy, Jacques, perform daily chores in their church in Tarascon, France.
 While investigating a disturbance, Noiret is raised into the air, set on fire, and burned to death before a terrified Jacques.

 Four years after the events at Saint Cartha's monastery, Sister Irene now serves in a convent in Italy.
-Maurice works at a boarding school in France, where he has befriended a young Irish student named Sophie and her mother, Kate, who is a teacher at the school.
+Maurice works at a boarding school in Tarascon, where he has befriended a young Irish student named Sophie and her mother, Kate, who is a teacher at the school.
 Irene has a vision of Maurice asking her to save him.
 She is dispatched by the Cardinal to investigate a series of deaths across Europe, attributed to the demon Valak, due to her previous experience with the demon.
 She travels to Tarascon with Sister Debra, a young novice.

 In Tarascon, Irene is haunted by Valak.
 Debra receives Noiret's rosary from Jacques.
 At school, Sophie is bullied by classmates and locked in the deconsecrated sealed-off chapel.
 The bully points out the goat on the stained-glass window, claiming that the devil appears when the sun shines and turns the goat's eyes red.
 One night, the headmistress encounters a sleepwalking Maurice and is killed by Valak.

 Irene and Debra travel to the Palais des Papes and meet with a librarian.
 He explains that Valak was an angel rejected by God, and the emblem on Noiret's rosary is the family crest of St. Lucy, who was martyred during the Diocletianic persecution.
 Though she was set on fire, she miraculously did not burn; her eyes were gouged out, but her family recovered them.
 The librarian suggests the demon is killing St. Lucy's descendants because it wants this powerful relic, last known to be stored in a former monastery-turned-winery.
 The winery became the present-day boarding school.

 At the school, Irene and Debra face off against a possessed Maurice.
 They use a flashlight to make the stained-glass goat's eyes glow red.
 The red light acts as a laser, pointing to where the eyes of St. Lucy are buried.
 Irene finds the relic, and the stained-glass goat vanishes, reappearing as a demonic creature in real life.

 Maurice follows Sophie into the bell tower and attacks her causing the bell tower to collapse.
 Valak appears, lifts Irene in the air, and sets her ablaze like Father Noiret.
-Irene, however, does not burn as she is a descendant of St. Lucy, able to harness the power associated with the relic.
+Irene, however, does not burn as she is a descendant of St. Lucy, able to harness the power associated with the relic to Valak's frustration.
 Irene and Debra pray the Words of Institution as the old barrels of wine in the room become the blood of Christ, banishing the demon and freeing Maurice of possession.

 The next morning, Irene looks concerned as she watches Maurice walking with Sophie and Kate.